zohaib980/Charge-Automation/README.md

-For execute this project need to install cypress using: npm install cypress

 If you have to run saperate file having multiple 'It' block you need to use cmd:
 Syntax:
 * npx cypress run --spec filePath